 Our choice: Range Rover TDV6 Vogue SE

-With its imposing size and good looks, the Range Rover smacks of luxury and makes quite the statement.
-While the Range Rover's sheer size is what first grabs you (the long wheelbase model adds 200mm to what is already a big car), it's what's under the skin that makes it more than just a 21st century style icon.
+With its gargantuan size and good looks, the Range Rover smacks of luxury and makes quite the statement.
+While the Range Rover's sheer size is what first grabs you, it's what's under the skin that makes it more than just a 21st century style icon.

-The Range Rover gets sleek gills on the front doors and those dynamic wraparound tail-lights help disguise its sheer bulk.
-What's more, the designers at Jaguar Land Rover have cleverly managed to create a contemporary looking SUV without abandoning the classic Range Rover design cues – the clamshell bonnet, ‘floating’ roof and split tailgate are still all present.
+The Range Rover gets sleek gills on the front doors and those dynamic wraparound taillights help disguise its sheer bulk.
+What's more, the designers at Land Rover have cleverly managed to create a contemporary looking SUV without abandoning the classic Range Rover design cues – the clamshell bonnet, ‘floating’ roof and split tailgate are all still present.

-However, the swept-back headlights and sharply angled front grille and windscreen take their cues from the small and fashionable Range Rover Evoque.
+However, the swept-back headlights and sharply angled front grille and windscreen take their cues from the smaller, fashionable Range Rover Evoque crossover.

-Given the Range Rover's huge presence, plenty of buyers will prefer the less ostentatious German trio; the Mercedes S-Class, Audi A8 and BMW 7 Series.
-Either way, there’s no denying the Range Rover’s car park kudos.
-The luxurious, clean, uncluttered interior is also a plus-point.
+Given the regular Range Rover's huge presence, many buyers will prefer the less ostentatious German saloon trio in the form of the Mercedes-Benz S-Class, Audi A8 and BMW 7 Series.
+Either way, there’s no denying the Range Rover’s kerb appeal.
+The crisp, clean and uncluttered interior is also a plus point.

 Land Rover has ensured that the Range Rover can keep up with its German rivals in terms of luxury and refinement, but what really sets it apart from them is its mega off-road ability and huge towing power.

-As a result of an aluminium shell and subsequent 420kg weight loss over the previous car, Land Rover has made the Range Rover great to drive.
-However, no amount of dieting can disguise the fact that it's a) slower than its German competitors and b) is more than two metres wide and touching three metres tall.
+An aluminium shell that’s subsequently 420kg lighter than the previous car means the Range Rover is great to drive.
+However, no amount of dieting can disguise the fact that it's a) slower than its German competitors and b) more than two metres wide and touching two metres tall.

 It is, however, a testament to the Land Rover engineers that the Range Rover is great to drive and there’s no penalty in terms of handling.
-The entry-level 256bhp 3.0-litre V6 model gets from 0-62mph in 7.4 seconds before hitting a top speed of 130mph.
+The entry-level 256bhp 3.0-litre V6 model gets from 0-60mph in 7.4 seconds, going on to hit a top speed of 130mph.

 The Range Rover is also impressively quiet and refined inside, while the smooth eight-speed automatic gearbox contributes to a relaxed driving experience.
-The Range Rover's standard adaptive damping and air-suspension deliver an impressively composed ride, which is only upset when the large wheels thump into a badly uneven road surface.
+The car's standard adaptive damping and air-suspension deliver an impressively composed ride, which is only upset when the large wheels thump into a badly uneven road surface.